Child Custody The Hollwarth Law Firm, PLLC Is Here For You

 In Texas, no age under 18 allows a child to refuse visitation.
 Visitation is the parent's right and cannot be taken away by the custodial parent or child.
 The only option would be for the custodial parent to request a modification of orders.

-Creating a Possession Order
+How to Create a Possession Order

 A possession order is a TX court-sanctioned document that outlines visitation.
 There are a variety of different orders, including: